 Section 9: Other Data Response Description A. Based on the building leadership team's analysis, what are the barriers your school faces with non-assessment related issues?
-Challenges created by students who come to us from at-risk backgrounds: Summer slide of student academic skills High number of DCF referrals Increasing number of families that are deemed "homeless" Due to home challenges, greater difficulty for families to be able to volunteer and help Large percentage of families qualifying for free or reduced meals
+Challenges created by students who come to us from at-risk backgrounds: Summer slide of student academic skills High number of DCF referrals Increasing number of families that are deemed "homeless" Increasing number of families enrolling who are migrant or refugee status, frequently non-English speaking Due to home challenges, greater difficulty for families to be able to volunteer and help

-1. Can those be achieved with additional recourses?
-Sama Increasing need for access to high levels of mental health supports Increasing need for access to highly trained behavioral supports to address severe behavioral challenges Increasing number of single parent households Increasing numbers of families falling in situational and generational poverty Increase in number of students/families who are transient and have attended multiple schools over short periods of time, creating gaps in learning and lack of continuity of services Recruitment and retention of staff (certified and classified): Additional training for all staff to support the growing social, emotional, and behavioral needs of students Pay increases for both certified and classified staff, as many are stating reason for leaving is higher pay elsewhere Additional supports for the mental health needs of employees Gaps in academic and social-emotional skills created by the COVID-19 pandemic Can these be achieved with additional resources?
+- Large percentage of families qualifying for free or reduced meals - Increasing need for access to high levels of mental health supports - Increasing need for access to highly trained behavioral supports to address severe behavioral challenges - Increasing number of single parent households - Increasing numbers of families falling in situational and generational poverty - Increase in number of students/families who are transient and have attended multiple schools over short periods of time, creating gaps in learning and lack of continuity of services - Increasing number of caregivers with mental health struggles, which then transfer to at-risk needs for the students. - Recruitment and retention of staff (certified and classified): - Additional training for all staff to support the growing social, emotional, and behavioral needs of students - Pay increases for both certified and classified staff, as many are stating reason for leaving is higher pay elsewhere

+Additional supports for the mental health needs of employees Increasing number of staff hired that are on waivers or are taking a non-traditional approach to licensure in the profession.
+Gaps in academic and social-emotional skills created by the COVID-19 pandemic 1.
+Can these be achieved with additional resources?
 Some pieces, yes 2.
-Why or why not? • Ways to solve:

-Additional financial resources, possibly more for high needs schools Increased access to highly skills training for support of student and staff mental health, social, emotional, and behavioral needs Increased awareness and availability to summer enrichment and extensions opportunities for students Increased ease of access through partnerships with community resources for familiespossibly provided at the school building There are some pieces, however, that are outside of our ability to control: • Family's mobility • Poverty • Denial of services by families • Community and school resources spread thin B. Additional building unique items: Oakdale is a building that services one of the largest geographical areas for elementary students.
+Why or why not?
+Ways to solve: Additional financial resources and staffing incentives, possibly more for high needs schools Increased access to highly skills training for support of student and staff mental health, social, emotional, and behavioral needs Increased awareness and availability to summer enrichment and extensions opportunities for students Increased ease of access through partnerships with community resources for familiespossibly provided at the school building There are some pieces, however, that are outside of our ability to control: Family's mobility Poverty Denial of services by families Caregiver's mental health challenges Community and school resources spread thin

+B. Additional building unique items: Oakdale is a building that services one of the largest geographical areas for elementary students.
 Oakdale currently houses the Salina Virtual Innovation Academy.
-Oakdale's student population enrollment has been decreasing in recent years (2022-2023 has seen a slight increase), but the challenges have continued to increase.
+Oakdale's student population enrollment has been decreasing in recent years (2022-2023 & 2023-2024 has seen a slight increase), but the challenges have continued to increase.